Facing a DUI? We've helped 115 clients find attorneys today.

 • revoke the driver’s license permanently for a felony DUI conviction.

 After five years, a permanently revoked driver can petition for license reinstatement.
+(Va.
+Code § 46.2-391 (2025).)

-Ignition Interlock Requirements in Virginia
+Ignition Interlock Requirements

-Getting a Hardship License in Virginia
+Getting a Hardship License

-Virginia's Underage DWI Laws
+Underage DWI Laws

-Jail and Fines for Virginia Underage DWI Convictions
+Jail and Fines for Underage DWI Convictions

-As a misdemeanor, a conviction carries a fine of $500 to $2,500 and up to 12 months in jail.
-The fine may be reduced by instead performing community service.
+As a misdemeanor, a conviction carries a fine of a minimum of $500 to a maximum of $2,500 and up to 12 months in jail.
+An offender may perform 50 hours of community service instead of paying the minimum fine.
+(Va.
+Code § 18.2-266.1 (2025).)

-License Suspension for Underage DWIs in Virginia
+License Suspension for Underage DWIs

 For underage drivers, a BAC sample of .02% or more will result in an immediate seven-day license suspension.
 This suspension lasts 60 days for a second offense and until the criminal trial for a third offense.
 If convicted, the driver faces a one-year license suspension.
+(Va.
+Code §§ 18.2-266.1, 46.2-391.2 (2025).)

 Suspended drivers are eligible for a restricted license but must complete the VASAP and install an IID.
+(Va.
+Code § 18.2-266.1 (2025).)

-Talk with a Virginia DWI Lawyer
+Getting Help From a DWI Lawyer

 Virginia is tough on impaired driving and doesn’t offer diversion programs like many other states.
 However, a qualified DWI lawyer can assess your case and let you know what options you have.
 Getting legal assistance is important anytime you’re facing criminal charges.